danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 ![History of skills for Federer and Djokovic](https://raw.github.com/danielkorzekwa/tennis-player-compare/master/doc/glicko2_tennis_skills/federer_djokovic_skills_history.png "History of skills for Federer and Djokovic")

-Modelling probability of winning a point on serve and return at the beginning of a tennis match
+Modelling probability of winning a point
 ---------------------------------------------------------------------------------------

-Probability of winning a tennis point is modelled with a Logit function [9](#references), which is learned using Logistic Regression [10](#references) with the following predictor and target variables:
+Probability of winning a tennis point on serve and return at the beginning of a tennis match, is modelled with a Logit function [9](#references), which is learned using Logistic Regression [10](#references) with the following predictor and target variables:

 * Predictor variables: Skills of tennis players at the beginning of a tennis match
-* Target variable: Ratio of points won on serve by player A against player B during a match
+* Target variable: Ratio of points won on serve by player 1 against player 2 during a match

 To calculate probability of winning a point on return by player 1 against player 2, we use: